#1 Lawyer Network

 its chief executive officer said likely would have prevented a

-vehicle at certain times.
-The agency also said its decision to
+The agency also said its decision to close the investigation

-close the investigation was not contingent on the software
+was not based on the software improvements announced in

-In October, CEO Elon Musk said all new Tesla models will
+In October, Musk said all new Tesla models will come with an

-self-driving.
-By the end of 2017 a Tesla should be able to drive
+itself.
+By the end of 2017 a Tesla should be able to drive in

-in full autonomous mode from Los Angeles to New York “without
+full autonomous mode from Los Angeles to New York “without the

 Rival automakers have said they expect to be able to field